 After my 30-day experiment, I noticed a difference.

 My belly and gut felt better than usual.
 I didn’t have random stomach pain or cramps.

 Perhaps the clean diet improved my digestion – I had less irritating intestinal gas.

 There’s no denying the resulting benefits.

 Does Whole 30 help with joint pain?

 Joint pain wasn’t my problem and I would be remiss to say that it works to completely eliminate joint pain.

 However, as mentioned earlier in this article, my friend clearly expressed that his aches and pains disappeared after going on the diet.

-I couldn’t leave it at that, though, so I did some research.
+Not wanting to leave it at that, I did some research.

-I wanted a testimonial from at least one person who wasn’t on Whole 30’s forum.
+I wanted a testimonial from at least one person who wasn’t my friend and who wasn’t on Whole 30’s forum.